barkprotocol/ai-agent-web-dev/README.md

 Visit `http://localhost:3000` to view the dashboard in your browser.

-# Prisma / DB
- Create a migration from changes in Prisma schema, apply it to the database, trigger generators (e.g. Prisma Client)
-  $ prisma migrate dev

-  Specify a schema
-  $ prisma migrate dev --schema=./schema.prisma

-  Create a migration without applying it
-  $ prisma migrate dev --create-only

 ## 🗼 Project Structure

 The project is organized into the following directories: